dschalk/fun-with-monads/README.md

+#Complete overhaul.
+Moving to javascript-monads-part1.

-#Fun With Monads - UNDER RECONSTRUCTION
+Fun With Monads - UNDER RECONSTRUCTION

 This is part 1 of the Javasctipt Monads series.
 Part 2 is Websockets Monads, currently a work in progress.